-I need access to a computer
+You need access to a computer

-Upson basement, the third floor of Phillips Hall, and the second floor of Carpenter are popular choices in the Engineering quad.
+The second floor of Upson, the third floor of Phillips Hall, and the second floor of Carpenter are popular choices in the Engineering quad.
 They have programming languages and other engineering programs loaded for most classes.
 The libraries on central campus, like Olin, Uris, and Mann, may not have all the engineering programs.
 On north campus, try the second floor of Robert Purcell Community Center (RPCC), the first floor of Appel Commons, or the basement of Clara Dickson Hall (the wing that is nearest to Balch Hall) for those late night paper writing needs.

-I want to work out
+You want to work out

 Besides Helen Newman Hall and Appel Commons on north campus, there is also a gym and swimming pool in Teagle Hall, an indoor track in Barton Hall, and Noyes Fitness Center on west campus.
 Check the Cornell Recreational Services website for fitness center hours.
 Campus itself has beautiful trails around Beebe Lake and in the Cornell Botanic Gardens.

-I need to get my mail
+You need to get your mail

-I need to do my laundry
+You need to do your laundry

 Laundry rooms are generally located on the first floor or basement of each dorm building.
 Laundryview is a helpful website that displays which washers and dryers are in use and the number of minutes remaining on each.
 You can either go online to add money to your laundry account or go to the service desks in Appel Commons or RPCC.
 To use the laundry machines, you'll only need your ID card and laundry detergent.

-I'm seeking emotional support
+Your are seeking emotional support

 If you feel like you need help, please don't hesitate to ask.
 You can view our many university resources, such as Cornell Health and EARS.

-I want to go off campus
+You want to go off campus

 Collegetown - Most of the off-campus housing facilities are in Collegetown (also known as C-town).
 You can find a variety of restaurants that will satisfy your taste buds.